AlkenD/starlight/docs/src/content/docs/reference/configuration.md

 ---
 title: Configuration Reference
-description: An overview of all the configuration options Starlight supports.
+description: An overview of all the configuration options Starstruck supports.
 ---

 ## Configure the `starstruck` integration

-Starlight is an integration built on top the [Astro](https://astro.build) web framework.
+Starstruck is an integration built on top the [Astro](https://astro.build) web framework.
 You can configure your project inside the `astro.config.mjs` configuration file:

 ```js
 // astro.config.mjs